murex/EventStormingJournal/_posts/2025-03-14-remote-event-storming-your-step-by-step-preparation-guide.markdown

 ### ⏹️Run a first “get ready” session

-Before starting the actual Event Storming, run a setup session.
+Before starting the actual Event Storming, **run a setup session**.
 The goal is to make sure that all participants are ready for the workshop:

 - Check that all participants managed to get their environment ready.
 - Verify that everyone can connect to the design board